fefas/mac-setup/README.md

   - [ ] Screen resolution
   - [ ] Night Shift
 * [ ] Dock
-  - [ ] Add the applications I use and remove the other ones
 * [ ] Configure iTerm2
 * [ ] Wallpapers
 * [ ] ...